IN SITU | 2016-2026

 SEE MY BREATH | 2016

-JE PLIERAI LES DRAPS SEULE (I will fold the sheets alone) is the sentence I make.
-Sometimes I think that the only reason to live as a couple is for practical reasons.
-An action that for me represents this perfectly, is the folding of sheets.
-Sheets represent inevitably, love as well.
-The mix of the sensuality of the fabric with the raw aspect of the concrete seemed to me a good way to describe love and its pain.
+The twenty-two concrete letters, weighing between six and fifteen kilos, are placed in piles on the ground.
+I move them.
+I write.
+With the constant back and forth, my breathlessness increases.
+JE PLIERAI LES DRAPS SEULE (I will fold the sheets alone) is the sentence I compose.
+Sometimes I think that the only reason to live as a couple is practical.
+One gesture that, for me, perfectly represents this is folding sheets.
+Sheets inevitably also represent love.
+The combination of the sensuality of fabric and the rawness of concrete seemed to me a fitting way to speak about love and its pain.

-Performance, variable duration / sound recording, 11'03" / sculpture, 22 reinforced concrete letters, variable dimensions.
+Performance, variable duration / sound recording, 11'03" / installation, 22 reinforced concrete letters, variable dimensions.

 IS SHE COUNTING WAVES | 2016

-Finger pointing towards the horizon, I let the many summer tourists think about what I’m trying to show them without using words.
+Finger pointing towards the horizon, I let the many summer tourists interpret what I am silently trying to show them.
 Is it the sea?
 The sky?
 The pebbles?
 The seagulls?
-Or simply, further?
+Or, quite simply, further away?
 France.
 The border.
-Those who find themselves there reflect, wait or try to pass through.
-The gesture that I hold only lasts until my arm gives way.
-Thus I stood with my finger pointed for two hours and twenty-eight minutes.
+Those who find themselves there, waiting, hoping, attempting to cross.
+The gesture I make will last until my arm gives way.
+And so I remained, finger pointing, for two hours and twenty-eight minutes.

 Performance/video, 02:28'00".